 Is this your first conferencing solution?
 Or are you already using a conferencing service but looking to change?
 What issues are you currently experiencing that you need to resolve?
 If you already have a service provider, then it’s important to identify why you’re considering alternative solutions.

 Nearing the end of a yearly contract is a good time to assess if your current service is meeting your needs or if it is time to shop around.
 Often this decision is driven by pricing and the competitiveness of potential solutions.
-Other reasons for switching conferencing services is if your team is unhappy with your current solution.
+Another reason for switching conferencing services is if your team is unhappy with your current solution.
 Ask them to evaluate their experience so you can search for a platform that meets their needs.
 Are certain features not available?
 Is it too complicated to use?
 Have you experienced issues with the service and support?
 When determining the needs of your company, you’ll want to consider both the current needs and what may be needed in the next 2–5 years.

 Considerations when identifying conferencing service requirements